pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 ## That's it.
 In practice you'll find that you repeat steps 2 to 4 as you work together to find the best course of action for the group.
 Over time you'll build a history of decisions you can refer to.

+## Loomio is a cooperative social enterprise.
+Loomio is made by the Loomio Cooperative.
+Our mission is to empower anyone, anywhere to participate in decisions that affect their lives.

+We're a social enterprise based in Wellington, Aotearoa New Zealand.
+[Find out more about us](https://www.loomio.org/about).

 ---